 Lung complications can cause breathing problems.
 High blood pressure in the artery that carries blood from the heart to the lungs, called pulmonary hypertension, can cause permanent lung damage.
 There may be failure of the right ventricle of the heart.
 A lung transplant may be needed.

 Kidney damage can cause hypertension, or high blood pressure, and excess protein in the urine.
 Kidney failure is possible.
 Symptoms include headache, vision problems, seizures, breathlessness, swelling of the legs and feet, and reduced urine production.

 Heart arrhythmias, or abnormal heartbeats and congestive heart failure may result from scarring of heart tissue.
 The patient may develop an inflammation or the lining around the heart, known as pericarditis.
 This causes chest pain and fluid build-up around the heart.

 Dental problems can arise.
 If a tightening of facial skin makes the mouth smaller, even daily dental care can become more difficult.
 Dry mouth is common, increasing the risk of tooth decay.
 Acid reflux may destroy tooth enamel.
 Changes in gum tissue may cause teeth to become loose and fall out.

 Sexual function is affected, and male erectile dysfunction is common.
 A woman's vaginal opening may be constricted, and there may be decreased sexual lubrication.

 The thyroid gland can become underactive.
 This is known as hypothyroidism, and it causes hormonal changes that slow down the metabolism.

-The Scleroderma Research Foundation offers a number of tips to help patients with scleroderma to cope.
-These include:
+The Scleroderma Research Foundation offers a number of tips:

 Patients with scleroderma are also advised not to take echinacea, as it boosts the immune system.
 This can be harmful for people with an auto-immune disease.